 Grab these free poetry study cards!

 At the end of the year, I like to have students create their own Poetry Portfolio.
-Basically, they get out their notes from throughout the year or I supply them with directions (included in the poetry resource above).
+Basically, they get out their notes from throughout the year or I supply them with directions.
 Since it is a review, I don't usually teach the rules for each of the poems.
 I either give it as a class project in centers or homework.
-If you don't have time for your class to write new poems for each different type, save the poems from throughout the year and create a portfolio of poems.
-Do you like both ideas?
-Then do both!
-Why not?
+If you don't have time for your class to write new poems for each different type, save the poems throughout the year and create a portfolio of poems.

 1. Allow your students to relax around the room and enjoy listening to poetry from their fellow classmates or set up chairs for them.
 It can be formal or informal!